 Titan Mattress Awards

-As a result of our mattress testing and customer feedback, we’ve given the Titan Mattress the following awards:
+As a result of our mattress testing and customer feedback, we’ve given the Titan Plus the following awards:

 How is the Titan Constructed?